whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 ## Abstract

 Chakraborty (2020) published a report outlining a national scale investigation of the relationship between COVID-19 and U.S. disability characteristics at the county-level.
 The report aims to examine public concern that persons with disabilities (PwDs) face disproportionate challenges due to COVID-19.
 To investigate this, Chakraborty examines the statistical relationship between confirmed county-level COVID-19 case rates and county-level socio-demographic and disability variables.
 Specifically, Chakraborty tests county-level bivariate correlations between COVID-19 incidence against the percentage of disability and socio-demographic category, with a separate hypothesis and model for each subcategory within disability, race, ethnicity, age, and biological sex.
-Additionally, a generalized estimating equation is employed to predict the relationship and significance between COVID-19 incidence and  disability subgroups within each socio-demographic category while considering inter-county spatial clusters.
+Additionally, a generalized estimating equation (GEE) is employed to predict the relationship and significance between COVID-19 incidence and  disability subgroups within each socio-demographic category while considering inter-county spatial clusters.

 This reproduction study is motivated by three factors.
 First, measuring the relationship between COVID-19 incidence and socio-demographic and disability characteristics can provide important information for healthcare policy and resource allocation.
 Second, as there is no available code or data online, providing a more fully reproducible platform allows for research that can be replicated in new geographic, thematic, and thematic contexts as well as tested uncertainty due to data constraints and subjective modeling decisions.